Platform logo

 3.1.
 Relationship between social/public and birth activities

-In the new layout (Figure 2), there is a concentration of social spaces at the entrance, with the kitchen/ living room placement immediately in the view from the entrance.
-This design choice, on the one hand, limits the noise and flows in the area dedicated exclusively to birth; on the other, it maximizes the possibility of communication and socializing among users.
+In the new layout (Figure 2), there is a concentration of social spaces at the entrance, with the kitchen/living room placement immediately in view from the entrance.
+This design choice, on the one hand, limits the noise and flows in the area dedicated exclusively to birth; on the other, it maximises the possibility of communication and socialising among users.

-The other point is the birth philosophy transmission that considers the visual message received upon entering the Unit that should reveal the philosophy of the organizational model.
-It is important to give a characteristic and distinctive identity of the Birth Centre from the beginning, through the views of the entrance and then throughout the entire path to the birth rooms, to strengthen the communication of positivity.
-The entrance must also have a delineated character to encourage orientation and the perception of transition to a non-hospitalized environment.
+The other point is the birth philosophy transmission, which considers the visual message received upon entering the unit and should reveal the philosophy of the organisational model.
+It is important to give a characteristic and distinctive identity to the birth centre from the beginning, through the views of the entrance, and then throughout the entire path to the birth rooms, to strengthen the communication of positivity.
+The entrance must also have a delineated character to encourage orientation and perception of a transition to a non-hospitalised environment.

-As stated above, the choice of separating the more public and social activities from those related to birth limits the interference of noise and flows that would compromise the ability of mothers to relax, control the space, and feel privacy and intimacy within the birth rooms.
+As stated above, separating the more public and social activities from those related to birth limits the interference of noise and flows, which would compromise mothers' ability to relax, control the space, and feel privacy and intimacy within the birth rooms.
 The birth rooms have a dedicated corridor, almost of exclusive pertinence, as the area hosts only the birth rooms and their storage and is separated from the public flow.

-Finally, waiting areas immediately facing the birth rooms are designed to let the supporters/partners wait next to the women.
+Finally, waiting areas immediately facing the birth rooms are designed to let supporters or partners wait next to the women.

 Figure 2.
 New project proposal: the relationship between social/public and birth activities. (© TESIS -DIDA)